suhasm/easytei/README.md

 ## Introduction

 Trying to collaboratively encode texts in TEI XML on Google Docs, but frustrated by the sheer number of keystrokes it takes?
-EasyTEI is a Google Apps Script that allows an easier markup scheme which it then transforms into TEI (Text Encoding Initiative) XML format.
+EasyTEI is a Google Apps Script that transforms a simpler markup into TEI (Text Encoding Initiative) XML format.
 You may have to adapt the script for the text you're trying to encode.

 ![ezgif-5-37d002df9e](https://github.com/suhasm/easytei/assets/3070998/15c0f4d5-c52c-496f-b3a3-36ff47e00377)